LaFClient/LaF/README.md

 ## How to install

 1. Download the [latest release](https://github.com/Hiro527/LaF/releases/latest).\
-**Tips** Please download the file for your pc by refering the table
+**Tips** Please download the file for your pc by referring the table

 |   OS    | Architecture |            File Name            |
 | :-----: | :----------: | :-----------------------------: |